"...if we be honest with ourselves,

 Trueman’s book is very important for understanding the West's morality today, and how we got here.
 Many of the philosophers and theorists that have shaped the Western view of individualism and sexuality had a deep hatred of Christianity.
 Unfortunately, Trueman does not delve into the intellectual reasons behind this hatred.
 The West is in trouble because the beliefs on which the West were founded have been undermined.
 (Much evil has been done in the pursuit of "good" causes.
 Hitler, Stalin, and Mao believed that the crimes they committed could be justified because they were for the greater good.
 In Dostoevsky's novel Crime and Punishment Raskolnikov becomes capable of murder once he determines that the end justifies the means.
 The more westerners embrace the idea that the end justifies the means, the more capable of horrendous evil they will become.
 The emphasis on loving others and putting their needs before our own is being replaced with putting one's own needs and desires first.
 The more we return to the law of the jungle, the more rapidly Western society will collapse due to corruption and crime.
 "Only a virtuous people are capable of freedom." - Benjamin Franklin)

-Many atheists are drawn to the character of Jesus, but they cannot accept a God who punishes the innocent and acquits the guilty.
+Many atheists are drawn to the character of Jesus, but they cannot accept a God who punishes the innocent and acquits the guilty (See Lamb of the Free: Recovering the Varied Sacrificial Understandings of Jesus's Death by Andrew Remington Rillera).
 They also cannot accept that God truly loves people if he allows them to suffer endlessly.
-People will not bother to learn about the God of the Bible while they regard him as unjust or evil.
-The following two books look at these doctrines.
-(There are no good reasons for the Church to hold on to these doctrines.
-You do not have to believe them to be a Christian.
-See here and here.)
+(There are no good reasons for the Church to hold on to this doctrine.
+You do not have to believe it to be a Christian.
+See here.)People will not bother to learn about the God of the Bible while they regard him as unjust or evil.
+The following book looks at the biblical evidence against endless torment.

 The Inescapable Love of God by Thomas Talbott